10 E-Commerce Best Practices to Run a Profitable Web Store

 Optimize for SEO

-One of the easiest ways customers use to find products is look for them on search engines.
+One of the easiest ways for customers use to find products is to look for them on search engines.
 Hence, it makes sense to optimize your e-commerce store for SEO so it is easily found and ranks well.
 Here are a few tips:

 - Write and manage unique page titles and meta tags including keywords and descriptions for all pages.
 Stick to the prescribed character limit.

-- Create search-engine friendly URLs for your pages.
+- Create search-engine-friendly URLs for your pages.